Paul Goldschmidt Player Props: Cardinals vs. Reds

-On Wednesday, Paul Goldschmidt (batting .212 in his past 10 games) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 6:40 PM ET.
+Paul Goldschmidt -- .188 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Luke Weaver on the hill, on May 25 at 12:35 PM ET.

-In his last appearance, he hit two homers in his most recent appearance (going 2-for-4) against the Reds.
+In his previous game he had a one-hit showing (1-for-4) against the Reds.

 Paul Goldschmidt Game Info & Props vs. the Reds